yccgroup/pfe-python-models/README.md

 ## Reading in saved samples

-It is also possible to read in existing samples, e.g. if you want to try out additional values for the RAFEP threshold without having to re-do the (potentially time-consuming) sampling.
+It is also possible to read in existing samples, e.g. if you want to try out additional values for the PFE threshold without having to re-do the (potentially time-consuming) sampling.
 To do so, use `method = read` in the `[trajectory]` section.
 You also need to specify the `temp` and `kB` parameters.

 In this mode, the per-iteration `log` file is not overwritten.
-Instead, the new RAFEP estimates are appended to it.
+Instead, the new PFE estimates are appended to it.

-For example, to run just the RAFEP estimate with threshold values 5.0 and 6.0 based on existing samples that had been generated from input file `input.conf`, you can run (make sure not to overwrite your original output file!)
+For example, to run just the PFE estimate with threshold values 5.0 and 6.0 based on existing samples that had been generated from input file `input.conf`, you can run (make sure not to overwrite your original output file!)

-    ./main.py -p trajectory.method=read -p rafep.threshold=5.0,6.0 input.conf | tee output2.log
+    ./main.py -p trajectory.method=read -p pfe.threshold=5.0,6.0 input.conf | tee output2.log